 Have you ever spent a day as a tourist in your home town?
 No?
 Me neither.
-That is until I got the chance to collaborate with the Dublin Pass during our recent trip to Ireland.
+That is until I got the chance to collaborate with the Dublin Pass during our trip to Ireland in 2018.
 Despite living in Dublin for over 17 years, and it being my home town, I’d never really explored it as a tourist.
 We tend to take for granted that everything is on our doorstep and often miss some of the great things our home towns have to offer.
 In this post I’m going to share with you our day in Dublin with Dublin Pass and tell you how you too can enjoy my home town in a day.

 What is the Dublin Pass?